 The best way to get to the beginning of the Seven Sisters walk from London is to take the train.
 Trains heading towards the Seven Sisters from London depart from Victoria Station in South London.
 There are regular trains departing from London Victoria to Seaford taking around 1 hour and 30 minutes with a quick transfer in Lewes.

 If you end up doing the whole route, then you can take a direct train back from Eastbourne to London Victoria which also takes 1 hour and 30 minutes.
 If you want to do the Seaford to Eastbourne walk in reverse then both these routes also run in the opposite direction.

 It’s worth booking tickets in advance, particularly if going on the weekend, as ticket lines can get quite long at London’s busiest train stations.
 You can also get cheaper deals online if you book far enough in advance which is particularly important when visiting an expensive city such as London!
-Click here to view the latest timetables and book tickets in advance.
+Click here to view timetables and book tickets.

 There aren’t regular buses from London to the Seven Sisters and those that do run also make more stops, so I suggest relying on the train if you don’t have your own transport.

 It is possible to drive from London to the Seven Sisters, however, this isn’t ideal if doing the Seaford to Eastbourne Walk as it’s not a circular route.
 This means that you’ll need to take a local bus back to wherever you parked.